This isn't necessarily an off grid story but if you like old Cowgirl/boy tubs check it out!!

 USING THEM ALL: I made 8 4x8 boxes which seemed excessive, especially when I bought over ten yards to fill them.
 That took a long time!!
 But I found that I use all the boxes even though I am feeding only myself and give a little to friends.
 It makes it easier to rotate crops and leave veggies to go to seed collection.

-But how great huh????A HOT TUB for after a long day in the art studio....about $500 when done.
+How great huh????A HOT TUB after a long day in the art studio....and it cost about $400.

 While waiting for my well to go in, I decided to prep the off grid hot tub.
 For about 100$ I bought the water trough, $40 for concrete pavers, and used scrap cedar siding for the lid and seat.
 The lid was then sealed with outdoor sealant to prevent warping.

-PRETTY PROPANE: if you live off grid it likely you use propane.
-It's still a fossil fuel and I suspect it will eventually be phased out in the future
+if you live off grid it's likely you use propane.
+It's a fossil fuel and I suspect it will eventually be phased out.

 I just added a 500 gallon tank after placing the gas lines myself with help from my father (that saved a lot) If I had bought my tank, supplies and propane fill a year ago or more I would have spent a lot less.
 It was about $4500 for everything!

 The moment that tank went in I was planning its camo job!!!
-Using green and brown paints I had around...I used spray cans to add a few layers, and then cut branched with leaves and ferns to create the foliage effects.
+Using green and brown paints I had around...I used spray cans to add a few layers, and then cut ferns and branches with leaves to create the foliage effects.
 Working fast and loose, it only took 30 minutes to do.
 And it is so invisible that friends walk by without noticing!!! well almost....

 The best thing about it is that now I have steady heat for the house AND the studio (almost more important).
-But soon the hot water heater, refrigerator and the cook stove will be added as well.
+(UPDATE: I only fill up once a year!
+Because I only have heaters and a cookstove attached, and due to my conservative heater usage I spend about 500-900$ a year.

 OFF GRID CLAY SCULPTOR